LIFE IN HAPPY VALLEY

 LIVE

-Due to the remoteness of the site and the lack of housing within commutable distance, the Project authorized construction of housing camps to accommodate the growing workforce.
+Due to the remoteness of the site and the lack of housing within commutable distance, the Manhattan Project authorized construction of housing camps to accommodate the growing workforce.
 J.A.
 Jones and Ford, Bacon, and Davis – primary construction contractors at the site – were tasked with erecting and operating the temporary housing camps.
 Camps were located as near as possible to work areas.
 Use of pre-fabricated building materials reduced costs and expedited construction.
 Trailers, procured from other government agencies, were also used.

 JONES CAMP (aka HAPPY VALLEY)

 J.A.
 Jones began constructing the site's first housing facilities in June 1943.
 The initial compound included 450 hutments and associated cafeteria and washing structures.
+This area later became a segregated, African-American camp.
+In this camp, husbands and wives were not permitted to live together and barbed wire fencing enclosed the hutment area for women.
+Residents dubbed the fenced area “The Pen.”
+African-American workers were not allowed to bring their children to Oak Ridge until after the war.
+Like much of the South at the time, segregation was pervasive.
 As the workforce grew, so did the need for more housing.
-A segregated, African-American camp was built near the present day Clinch River Bridge.
 Ultimately, Jones Camp, later known as Happy Valley, housed 15,000 people in hutments, dormitories, barracks, trailers, and Victory Houses.
 It included a school, cafeterias, bakery, post office, storehouses, refrigeration and cold storage plant, warehouse, sterilization plant, and camp operations office, as well as a theatre, recreation halls (3), and a bowling alley.
 A commercial center featured a grocery store, barbershop, shoe shop, and dry goods store.
 Concessionaires sold more than $2 million worth of merchandise at camp stores.

 FORD, BACON AND DAVIS CAMP (aka WHEAT COLONY)